In this article:

 Bacteria are not the only microorganisms living in our gut.
 We also have fungi, viruses, archaea, and single-cell eukaryotes like yeast.
 Together, these organisms create our gut microbiota.
 While there is a vast diversity in our microbiota, nearly all of our gut bacteria are from about 40 different species.

 The more diverse our microbiome, the better.
 A diverse microbiome can help digest our first food (milk) and fiber, which is challenging to digest without good bacteria.
-It is also crucial for preventing diseases such as obesity, type 2 diabetes, and heart disease.
+It is also crucial for preventing disease like obesity, type 2 diabetes, or heart disease.

 Along with digesting our food, our gut bacteria regulate the immune system and produce chemicals circulating in our bloodstream.
 These chemicals can impact all of our organs, including the brain.
 Much of our immune system concentrates in our gut.
 Therefore, when our gut bacteria are off-balance or have an overaccumulation of "bad" bacteria, we are at an increased risk of infection, inflammation, and autoimmune diseases.